Posted on March 10, 2022

 Together, these proposals will immediately save Connecticut residents 44.8 cents on every gallon of gasoline.

-The Republican lawmakers are calling on the state legislature to adopt this proposal immediately during the legislative session scheduled for Wednesday, March 16, 2022.
+Republican leaders are calling on state lawmakers to adopt this proposal immediately during the legislative session scheduled for Wednesday, March 16, 2022.
 The lawmakers will also seek to adopt language to require that suppliers and retailers pass on the reduction in taxes to consumers.

 The state tax proposal is budget neutral.
 The state can afford the reduction with its windfall in increased sales tax and gas tax revenue the state is collecting as a result of inflation.